Skip to Content

 Low Libido in Women

 For women, low desire is one of the most common sexual issues, and it can affect you in many ways.
-Low desire may mean not wanting to have sex, not wanting to masturbate, having few sexual fantasies, and being worried about the lack of desire.
+Low desire may result from painful intercourse due to physical problems, emotional, or psychological issues.
+Symptoms of low libido can include not wanting to have sex, not wanting to masturbate, having few sexual fantasies, and being worried about the lack of desire.
 Researchers found that 36% of women have low sexual desire.
 About 8% have hypoactive sexual desire disorder, defined as having distress about having low desire.
-The FDA recently approved a new treatment, Addyi (flibanserin), for Hypoactive Sexual Desire Disorder in women.
-To learn more about this treatment talk to one of Urology Associates’ providers, or click here to hear how Addyi can help you.

 Learn More